SCS and Students with Special Needs: What Parents Need to Know

 Given the rigor of the academic program at SCS, it is important to know that the student’s best interest and opportunity for success is at the heart of each admissions decision.
 This means that students are accepted if they can succeed academically given the limited academic support offered at SCS.

 All families apply for admission via SCS’s online application.
 In order to be considered, all potential students must complete and submit the application in its entirety including the application fee.
-On this application, parents must indicate whether students currently or have ever received special education services, an IEP/IESP/504, educational or psychological evaluation, and/or counseling services.
-For students with special needs,
+On the application, parents must indicate whether students currently or have ever received special education services, an IEP/IESP/504, educational or psychological evaluation, and/or counseling services.
+Please note SCS does not offer supports for students in need of a more restrictive environment such as Special Class in district 12:1/15:1, 12:1+1, 8:1+1, 6:1+1 or NYSED-Approved Non-Public School – Day or NYSED-Approved Non-Public School – Residential.
+We realize the limitations in supporting students beyond the SCS resource room model and are prayerful that one day God will enlarge our scope.

 Additional documentation will be required to complete the application, as follows: